 The trickiest refund requests for the Science Support team to adjudicate are those submitted for observations that are obscured by clouds.
 Since the start of routine operations (2014), LCO’s robotically-operated sites cease observing and shut the enclosures when the atmospheric transparency drops below 25%.
 The transparency is calculated from a measurement of the sky’s temperature in the 8-14 µm range, made by one or more cloud sensors.
 The sensors are pointed roughly 10° away from zenith, and they have an approximately 80° field-of-view.
 The cloud sensors are calibrated several times per year.
 The transparency criterion for open/close decisions generally works because most observations are made with the telescopes pointed within 50° of the zenith, where the cloud sensors are most sensitive.

 Request for refunds for cloud-obscured data generally fall into three categories:

-Beginning in late 2022, LCO plans to switch the responsibility for cloud detection from the cloud sensors to all-sky cameras, which are installed at all sites.
+Beginning in 2023, LCO is switching the responsibility for cloud detection from the cloud sensors to all-sky cameras, which are installed at all sites.
 The all-sky images show exactly where clouds are and (by comparing observed v expected stellar brightnesses) how opaque the clouds are.
 In 2021, we demonstrated that we can use the all-sky images to create cloud maps.
 The ultimate goal of the all-sky camera project is to feed the positions and extents of clouds back to the scheduler, so that it knows what parts of the sky are actually available for science observations.